luxeengine/luxe-docs/docs/guide/workflow.md

 ### The `pixel art` outline

-This outline will be added soon.
-It includes similar things to the empty outline but handles all the pixel art scaling and content automatically for you.
-The older tutorial outline is similar but has a bunch of content in it, the ideal is obviously an emptier project.
-If you're in a hurry, modify the tutorial outline so long.
+This outline includes automatic pixel art scaling and a fixed world size, and handles converting the mouse coordinates for you via `mouse.x`/`mouse.y`.
+It includes a UI world and game world as well.

 ---